Samuel Beckett was born 13 April 1906, and died 22 December 1989

 - Words are all we have.

-Beckett was an Irish author best known for his plays, but he also wrote novels and for radio and television.
-He is known for Waiting for Godot.
+Samuel Beckett was an Irish author best known for his plays, but he also wrote novels and for radio and television.
+He is most famous for writing Waiting for Godot.
 He was awarded the Nobel Prize for Literature in 1969.

 Source for Image